 R.T.
 Fellowship Program and China Outreach ProjectRAD-AID International and the ASRT Foundation jointly provide opportunities for R.T.s to assist with international initiatives that improve access to quality medical imaging and radiation therapy for populations in need.
 Participants in this program become part of a multidisciplinary medical team providing patient care services, education for the local health care personnel, and/or information on equipment, positioning and patient safety.
 Current projects include Haiti, Latin America, India, China, and Africa.

 Participants in this program receive funding for travel and related costs; guidance on international travel, safety and cross-cultural etiquette; collaboration with RAD-AID team members to publish your experiences in a scholarly journal; and opportunities to present your work at conferences.
-To learn more about the program, visit the RAD-AID ASRT Foundation Radiologic Technologists Fellowship Program for Developing Countries.
+To learn more about the program for medical imaging technologists, visit the RAD-AID ASRT Foundation R.T.
+Fellowship Program for Developing Countries.

 Partnership for HaitiThe ACR and the ASRT Foundation collaborate to produce Radiology Education Days, a series of educational lectures and hands-on medical imaging training sessions for local health care providers in Haiti.
 This year we sent two ASRT members to volunteer alongside medical imaging personnel at Grace Children's Hospital in Port-Au-Prince.